Teaching in 2017

 As Professor of Nursing Jo brings to her role a wide and varied background in clinical, academic and governance posts in the health and academic sectors.

-Jo has held the position of Head of School of GSNMH since 2007, leading the School through a series of major changes in staffing, curriculum offerings, research profile and premises during that time.
+Jo held the position of Head of School of GSNMH from 2007 to 2014, and led the School through a series of major changes in staffing, curriculum offerings, research profile and premises during that time.
 She is currently also a member of Nursing Council New Zealand.

 Jo’s research interests are wide and her passion is to demonstrate how nursing can help improve the health outcomes of the vulnerable, the disabled and the chronically ill.